aswinnnn/pyscan/README.md

 + `pyproject.toml`
 + your source code (`.py`)

 Pyscan will use your `pip` to find unknown versions, otherwise [pypi.org](https://pypi.org) for the latest version.
-Still, **Make sure you version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).
+Still, **it is recommended to version-ize your requirements** and use proper [pep-508 syntax](https://peps.python.org/pep-0508/).

 ## Building